paulosjd/snippets-exercises/algorithms/logistic_regression.md

     print(rfe.support_)
     print(rfe.ranking_)

     cols=['euribor3m', 'job_blue-collar', 'job_housemaid', 'marital_unknown', 'education_illiterate', 'default_no', 'default_unknown',
           'contact_cellular', 'contact_telephone', 'month_apr', 'month_aug', 'month_dec', 'month_jul', 'month_jun', 'month_mar',
           'month_may', 'month_nov', 'month_oct', "poutcome_failure", "poutcome_success"]
     X=os_data_X[cols]
     y=os_data_y['y']

+    # We can now implement the model

+The SMOTE algorithm works by creating synthetic samples from the minor class instead of creating copies.
+After this, we now have a perfect balanced set of data.
+We over-sampled only on the training data, so none of the information in the test data is used to create synthetic observations

+Synthetic data: collecting the necessary amount of labeled training data needed to train machine learning algorithms can be cost prohibitive or impractical, or say the data needs to certain conditions that cannot be obtained with authentic data (e.g. 98% of samples negative).

+**Recursive Feature Elimination (RFE) to select best-performing features**

+The performance of machine learning algorithms is typically evaluated using predictive accuracy.
+However, this is not appropriate when the data is imbalanced and/or the costs of diﬀerent errors vary markedly.
+As an example, consider the classiﬁcation of pixels in mammogram images as possibly cancerous.
+A typical mammography dataset might contain 98% normal pixels and 2% abnormal pixels.
+A simple default strategy of guessing the majority class would give a predictive accuracy of 98%.
+However, the nature of the application requires a fairly high rate of correct detection in the minority class and allows for a small error rate in the majority class in order to achieve this.
+Simple predictive accuracy is clearly not appropriate in such situations.
+The Receiver Operating Characteristic (ROC) curve is a standard technique for summarizing classiﬁer performance over a range of tradeoﬀs between true positive and false positive error rates

+Where classiﬁcation categories are not approximately equally represented.
+Often real-world data sets are predominately composed of “normal” examples with only a small percentage of “abnormal” or “interesting” examples.
+It is also the case that the cost of misclassifying an abnormal (interesting) example as a normal example is often much higher than the cost of the reverse error.
+Under-sampling of the majority (normal) class has been proposed as a good means of increasing the sensitivity of a classiﬁer to the minority class.
+This paper (on [SMOTE algorithm](https://arxiv.org/pdf/1106.1813.pdf)) shows that a combination of our method of over-sampling the minority (abnormal) class and under-sampling the majority (normal) class can achieve better classiﬁer performance (in ROC space) than only under-sampling the majority class.

+Recursive Feature Elimination (RFE) is based on the idea to repeatedly construct a model and choose either the best or worst performing feature, setting the feature aside and then repeating the process with the rest of the features.
+This process is applied until all features in the dataset are exhausted.
+The goal of RFE is to select features by recursively considering smaller and smaller sets of features.

 **Implementing the model**